 The Impact of CMMB’s Medical Donations Program in Bateyes

-In 2018, CMMB’s Medical Donations Team deployed $100 million worth of medicine and medical supplies for the impoverished in the Dominican Republic, a large portion of which went to support people living in Bateyes.
+In 2018, CMMB’s Medical Donations Team deployed $100 million worth of medicine and medical supplies for the impoverished in the Dominican Republic, a large portion of which went to support migrant workers living in Bateyes.

 While CMMB partners leverage international donations and support to improve health access for residents of the Bateyes, it is not enough.
 The system designed to keep these workers as second-class citizens must shift.